jeffpar/pcjs/documents/magazines/index.md

 redirect_from: /pubs/pc/magazines/
 ---

-Use the PCjs Explorer to browse the collection of PCjs Magazines.
+Use the {% include explorer/link.html %} to browse the collection of PCjs Magazines.

 {% include gallery/documents.html title="PC Tech Journal" path="/documents/magazines/pctj/" %}